lap98/Projects/README.md

 - Moreover, the neural network controller can sustain high deltas between the initial pose and the set pose (or can be used to control the drone at a lower level).

 https://user-images.githubusercontent.com/47597693/193462668-4d48821e-8783-4eb6-b561-bdb7a02fd160.mp4

+## Smart Forest

+Smart Forest is a collaborative project developed by Politecnico di Milano and the energy provider Edison.
+The project aims to create an interactive mirror that helps users to easily monitor their energy consumption and encourages them to use renewable energy sources.
+The mirror displays an interactive forest, where users can earn leaves for using renewable energy and lose experience points, which is the lifespan of each tree, for using non-renewable energy.
+These leaves can then be used to purchase and plant new trees in order to gain more and more leaves.
+The mirror also provides real-time feedback and personalized recommendations for reducing energy consumption.
+Overall, Smart Forest project hopes to engage users in an interactive and fun way to promote sustainable energy practices and raise awareness about the importance of renewable energy.

 ## P-HUG <a name="P-Hug">